kachick/chawan/doc/protocols.md

 Then, enter into it the following:

 ```
-example:	/cgi-bin/example.cgi
+cowsay:		/cgi-bin/cowsay.cgi
 ```

-Now try `cha example:Hello_world`.
-If you did everything correctly, it should wait one second, then print "Hello_world".
+Now try `cha cowsay:Hello,%20world.`.
+If you did everything correctly, it should wait one second, then print a cow saying "Hello, world.".

 <!-- MANON